Efficient Large Language Models: A Survey: Model-Centric Methods

-Quantization compresses LLMs by converting model weights and/or activations of high-precision data types $\mathbf{X}^{\mathrm{H}}$ such as 32-bit floating point into low-precision data types $\mathrm{X}^{\mathrm{L}}$ such as 8-bit integer~\cite{Dettmers2022LLMint88M} or 4-bit integer~\cite{Dettmers2023QLoRAEF}:
+Quantization compresses LLMs by converting model weights and/or activations of high-precision data types $\mathbf{X}^{\mathrm{H}}$ such as 32-bit floating point into low-precision data types $\mathbf{X}^{\mathrm{L}}$ such as 8-bit integer~\citep{Dettmers2023QLoRAEF} as: where $\operatorname{Round}$ denotes mapping a floating point number into an approximate integer; $\operatorname{absmax}$ denotes the absolute maximum of the input elements; and $\mathcal{K}$ denotes the quantization constant.
+Quantization techniques for LLMs can be classified into post-training quantization (PTQ) and quantization-aware training (QAT).
+Compared to other LLM compression methods such as parameter pruning and low-rank approximation, quantization methods have been shown to achieve superior compression-accuracy trade-offs~\citep{li2024evaluating}.